Guttate psoriasis: Signs and symptoms

 Typically, guttate psoriasis erupts after a throat infection, or strep throat.
 Initially, when the throat infection has cleared up, the person can feel fine for several weeks before noticing the appearance of red spots.
 They appear small at first, like a dry red spot which is slightly itchy.
 When scratched or picked, the top layer of dry skin is removed, leaving dry, red skin beneath with white, dry areas marking where flakes of dry skin stop and start.
 In the weeks that follow, the spots can grow to as much as an inch in diameter.
 Some of the larger ones may form a pale area in the center which is slightly yellow.

 Guttate psoriasis can occur on any part of the body, particularly the legs, arms, torso, eyelids, back, bottom, bikini line, and neck.
 The number of lesions can range from 5 to over 100.
-Generally the parts of the body most affected are seen on the arms, legs, back and torso.
+Generally the parts of the body most affected are the arms, legs, back and torso.